My Rendezvous With Chia

 When it comes to digestion, my favorite way to ease a tender tummy and bring things into balance after a long week or weekend of eating, drinking or just being out of balance – is to have my cleansing and adaptogenic chia tonic.
 This delicious blend of adaptogenic herbs, chia and nut/seed mylk is a really wonderful way to sooth the tummy, support digestion and energise you for the beginning of a new day of balance.

 When it comes to nutrition and recipes, I always find it helpful to understand what the food is and what it does to your body.
-So, I’m going to do what a Holistic Nutritionist does best and talk about bowel movements for a quick moment here.
+So, I’m going to do what a Holistic Nutritionist does best

 When it comes to digestion, the best way to know how things are going and whether or not you are in need of some support, is to pay some attention to what your bowel movements are like.